kwameopareasiedu/react-simple-widgets/src/widgets/dropdown-field/dropdown-field-usage.md

 # DropdownField

-This widget is a form widget which allows the user to select a value from a dropdown list
+This widget is a form widget which allows the user to select a value from a dropdown list.
+DropdownField is intrinsically a `<select/>` element and accepts all of its attributes.

 ## Usage